Skip to content

 **Taking back-to-back seven-week courses without interruption, nursing courses only.

-A total of 121 credit hours is required for this baccalaureate degree.
+†A total of 121 credit hours is required for this baccalaureate degree.
 The number of credit hours each student must earn to satisfy the requirement may vary based upon university evaluation.

 Request Information

-or call 866-621-8096 866-621-8096
+Or call 866-621-8096

-Ready to Get Started?
+Ready to go?

-Begin your application today!
+Start your application today!